isabelle-dr/WhatTheChord/README.md

 The model is trained on samples from audio data containing only one chord.
 The notes don't have to be played simultaneously :)\
 Put an audio file of your choice in the prediction folder (.wav or .mp3 in the prediction folder)\
+Call the following command
-Call python -W ignore app.py in your terminal. (the W - ignore is here so that the warnings aren't being printed out)\
+``python -W ignore app.py <filename>`` in your terminal. (the W - ignore is here so that the warnings aren't being printed out)\
-Make sure you are located in the folder containing the app.py file and the prediction folder In the prediciton folder, you'll also see the chromagram image of your song!
+replace <filename> with the name of your file including the extension ex: audio_sample.wav Make sure you are located in the folder containing the app.py file and the prediction folder In the prediciton folder, you'll also see the chromagram image of your song!